What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 I absolutely agree, Sean.

-In fact, you laid it out here so brilliantly that I wish you served on the National Security Council, you know, because these people uh have messed things up, not only with Russia, but even previously with Afghanistan, Iraq, and they had all indications and warnings, what we call, you know, Scott and I uh were both from the intelligence community, we'll call it INW.
+In fact, you laid it out here so brilliantly that I wish you served on the National Security Council, you know, because these people have messed things up, not only with Russia, but even previously with Afghanistan, Iraq, and they had all indications and warnings, what we call, you know, Scott and I, we're both from the intelligence community, we call it INW, indications and warnings.

-Indications and warnings on President Obama, we briefed him what Russia's intentions were, what Putin was up to, and yet President Obama Obama ignored our warnings because he wanted a reset with Russia.
+President Obama, we briefed him what Russia's intentions were, what Putin was up to, and yet Obama ignored our warnings because he wanted a reset with Russia.

-And his vice president Joe Biden was also in favor of friendly rations with Russia, which is just a foolish policy.
+And his vice president, Joe Biden, was also in favor of friendly relations with Russia, which is just a foolish policy.

-And now we are on the brink of war because they didn't develop a counter-strategy to Putin's uh hostile intention and top secret plan to destabilize Europe and if need be to wage war with the United States if we intervene.
+And now we're on the brink of war because they didn't develop a counter-strategy to Putin's hostile intention and top-secret plans to destabilize Europe and, if need be, to wage war with the United States, if we intervene.

-Well, it's uh it this is gonna be an America does nothing situation, Scott, because the you know, eighty, five hundred troops and on a heightened state of preparedness means nothing.
+Well, this is going to be an America does nothing situation, Scott, because 8,500 troops on a heightened state of preparedness means nothing.

-And it will do and NATO will have no impact on what happens here.
+And NATO will have no impact on what happens here.

 Vladimir Putin is free to walk in and even seem to get the green light from Biden himself with his minor incursion comment.

-Um there's nothing that NATO or the United States is gonna do to stop Vladimir Putin.
+There's nothing that NATO or the United States is going to do to stop Vladimir Putin.

 No, I mean, certainly everything you're saying about energy is absolutely true.